 According to UKHSA, the second weather extreme is also posing severe impacts on humanity.
 Extreme heat is increasing at “an unprecedented rate”: “there has been a 6-fold increase of concurrent heatwaves since the 1980s which are compounding the impacts of other natural hazards, such as drought, wildfires and flash flooding”.

-Such events are a result of rapid urbanisation and demographic changes in countries with ageing populations, as reported by the Intergovernmental Panel on Climate Change (IPCC) in the UKHSA report.
-More precisely, in the UK the warmest years on record have occurred since 2002, where the summer of 2022 registered a temperature of 40.3 degrees Celsius in July.
-This triggered the Level 4 Heat-Health Alert and Red National Severe Weather Warning Service Extreme Heat.
-During 2022, an estimated 2985 heat-associated deaths were reported, the highest in any year, according to IPCC and UKHSA.
+In the UK the warmest years on record have occurred since 2002.

 The reason why heat events tend to cause such high mortality, is due to thermoregulation.
 UKHSA reports that “thermoregulation controlled by the hypothalamus and can be impaired in the older adults, those with certain long-term health conditions and potentially in those taking certain medications making them more vulnerable to overheating.
 Young children produce more metabolic heat, have a decreased ability to sweat and have core temperatures that rise faster during dehydration.
 Babies and children sweat less than adults, and this reduces their ability to cool down during hot weather, particularly if they are exercising or being active.
 This puts babies and children at a higher risk of overheating and developing a heat-related illness as well as making any existing illnesses worse.
 Babies and children need to be carefully watched during hot weather for signs of heat stress”.

-As with cold weather, heat events will impact respiratory but also cardiovascular functions of the body, amongst other events such as heat cramps, heat rash, heat exhaustion, heat stroke, etc. That is because at high temperature, the body needs large quantities of extra blood in order to keep the body cool which causes a strain on the heart and in the same time, sweating and dehydration affect the electrolyte balance.
-Additionally, the air pollution increases the level of cardiovascular related deaths, “as fine particles have been shown to enter the blood stream via the lungs and affect the heart”.
+As with cold weather, heat events will impact respiratory but also cardiovascular functions of the body, amongst other events such as heat cramps, heat rash, heat exhaustion, heat stroke, etc. Additionally, the air pollution increases the level of cardiovascular related deaths, “as fine particles have been shown to enter the blood stream via the lungs and affect the heart”.

 Besides the cardiovascular and respiratory issues that extreme heat events cause, they can also have a big negative impact on the skin and eye health.
 The UKHSA report highlights that the ultraviolet (UV) radiation, although useful in the production of vitamin D (caused by short term sun exposure) is useful for humans, too much exposure can lead to many health issues, such as skin cancer and premature skin ageing.
 According to the World Health Organisation (WHO), “the number of cases of malignant melanoma has doubled every 7 to 8 years over the last 40 years, mostly due to a marked increase in the incidence of skin cancers in fair-skinned populations that have been reported since the early 1970sthe cases of malignant melanoma”.
-Exposure to unusual levels of UV radiation can also damage the cornea and the lens of the human eye, which can result to photo keratitis, cataracts and other forms of ocular damage.